Taiwanese Superstitions

 Give the person, or have them give you, any amount of money to “buy” the gift.
 You, or them, can even give an amount as small as NTD$1 ($0.03).
 This is what many Taiwanese people told me to do.

-Taboo Words & Actions
+Words & Actions to Avoid

 I recommend avoiding these actions while you’re in Taiwan (just in case):